atharaq/atharaq.github.io/calc-2-s26/lesson0.md

 # MyOpenMath Homework

 There is also an assignment on MyOpenMath.
 This is a website we will be using for online homework this semester.
-Check on Moodle for the link and login information.
+Check on BrightSpace for the link and login information.
 Get started soon, so that if you have trouble on any of these problems, we can discuss it on Monday!